prasad26-cse/Calendar-Applications-For-Communication-Tracking-app/README.md

 npm run dev
 Your application will be running at http://localhost:3000.
 Open this URL in your browser to see your React app in action.

-## Deploying Your React App on Vercel
+# Deploying Your React App on Vercel

-Follow the steps below to deploy your React app on Vercel.
+This guide will help you deploy your React app to Vercel.

 ## Steps to Deploy